 Both the Heart rating and Morningstar rating provide useful information to investors seeking to better understand their mutual funds’ sustainability scores.
 What’s crucial is to understand the meaning of these ratings.
 For Green Americans seeking funds that are “intentionally SRI” and that align with their values and social and environmental goals, the Heart Rating is more likely to meet expectations.
 Green America is pleased to feature the Heart Rating on our website at www.greenamerica.org/socially-responsible-investing .

-To find SRI investment firms, financial advisors, and mutual fund companies that are members of Green America’s Green Business Network, visit the Green Pages Online.
+To find Socially Responsible Investment firms, financial advisors, and SRI mutual fund companies that are members of Green America’s Green Business Network, visit the Green Pages Online.